 Cross training employees have become a popular managerial approach.
 There are many advantages to this kind of initiative but as with anything else, it's of value to recognize the drawbacks too.

 When examining the pros and cons in promoting cross training in the workplace, it's important to ensure the benefits will outweigh any drawbacks.
-Managers don't want to end up spending a lot of time, effort and money into cross training if it doesn't meet their objectives and help the company.
+Managers don't want to end up spending a lot of time, effort, and money into cross training their team members it doesn't meet their objectives and help the company.

 |Image credit: adabara via Pixabay|